George Bonanno: The resilience paradox

 Although numerous correlates of resilient outcomes have been reported, the statistical effects of these correlates are nearly uniformly modest.
 As a result, it is paradoxically difficult to predict with accuracy who will be resilient and who not.
 Bonanno dubbed this the resilience paradox.
 Possible means of addressing the resilience paradox include personality scales that capture key correlates and advanced computational methods, such as machine learning algorithms, that capture multiple diverse correlates.
 However, neither approach solves the paradox.
 Bonanno proposed that any solution to the paradox must account for both situational variability and the cost-benefit tradeoffs inherent in all behavioral responses, and further that these factors can be accommodated by the concept of flexible self-regulation.

 Criticism

-James W. Pennebaker's findings, very well supported by data, directly contradict Bonanno's claims on the harmful effects of retrieving bad experiences.
+James W. Pennebaker's findings seemingly contradict Bonanno's claims on the harmful effects of retrieving bad experiences.
 One possible explanation and attempt to reconcile this seeming contradiction is the method for retrieving or reviewing bad memories.
 Pennabaker is known for his pioneering work in writing therapy.
 It may be that there's something about writing, rather than expressively crying in public, for one example, that helps rather than hurts a person's outcome.
 Writing may help preserve social bonds, which are crucial to maintain for good outcomes after a loss.

+However, a number of recent meta-analyses have shown that the effects of expressive writing are statistically small and often unreliable.
+This means that the benefits of expressive writing may be small and are potentially qualified by boundary conditions.